vibeRunner/scrapyard/README.md

 -----
 ## [fileOperations](fileOperations)
 ### DataManagingScript
-"Database" tests.
+"Database" tests from times before I heard about JSON or SQL or others.
 Write prompts to console to modify data.py.
 Also, a test for importing other python files

 -----
 ## [math](math)